IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 5. Type in the search field `MyModules.Entities` to locate your new Module.

    > [!TIP]
-   > You can also go to the Respository dropdown and select your newly created Respository which will list only the Modules you have created.
+   > You can also go to the Repository dropdown and select your newly created Repository which will list only the Modules you have created.
 6. Install the Module.

 ![Install the Module](images/selecting-repository-and-installing-module.png)